vuejs/v2.vuejs.org/src/v2/guide/components-edge-cases.md

 }
 ```

-Or alternatively, you could use Webpack's asynchronous `import` when you register the component locally:
+Or alternatively, you could use webpack's asynchronous `import` when you register the component locally:

 ``` js
 components: {